Callgent/callgent-docs/solutions/showcase/user-as-a-service/1-service-design.md

 </details>

-3 APIs are designed in `recruiting-service-api.yaml`.
+There are 3 APIs are designed in `recruiting-service-api.yaml`.

 Next we'll import this API definition into a new callgent,